 Top Kid-Friendly Activities on Mauritius

-Many hotels offer daily glass-bottomed boat rides as part of their inclusive packages, which enable guests to go a bit further out into the sea to spot clownfish, parrotfish, lionfish, and sea sponges amongst the coral reefs that ring the island.
+Many hotels offer daily glass-bottomed boat rides as part of their inclusive packages, which enable guests to go a bit further out to spot clownfish, parrotfish, lionfish and sea sponges amongst the coral reefs that ring the island.
 Some of the local boat operators will even allow very young children to don life jackets and have a go at snorkeling amongst the fish, with parental supervision.

 If this is a success, go one step further and take them swimming and snorkelling with dolphins out in the open sea.
-Spinner and bottlenose dolphins swim in packs around the island.
-Early morning is the best time to spot them playing.
+Spinner and bottlenose dolphins swim in packs around the island, and early morning is the best time to spot them playing.
 JPH Charters offer daily dolphin swimming excursions year round, as well as fishing trips and day or overnight catamaran cruises to the outlying islands.

-Most of the hotels on the island offer a host of water-sports activities included in their packages too.
+Most of the hotels on the island offer a host of watersports activities included in their packages.
 Waterskiing, wind-surfing, kite-surfing, pedalos, catamarans, sailing, kayaking, stand-up paddle and snorkelling are likely amongst the activities on offer.
 Scuba diving lessons are also often available too, but are more likely to entail an extra cost.

 The Mauritians have worked out ways to get children’s jaws to drop at all this too.
 Kids of high school age will relish exploring the literal highs and lows of the picturesque Frédérica Nature Reserve in the south by quad bike, whilst younger ones will enjoy bumbling around in the back of a guide-driven 4×4.
 Teens will also thrill at taking one of the longest zip-lines in the Indian Ocean through the Casela Nature and Leisure Park , which you can also explore by Segway and quad.

 Sir Seewoosagur Ramgoolam Botanical Gardens

-The Sir Seewoosagur Ramgoolam Botanical Gardens in Pamplemousses in the north of Mauritius is generally put second only to Kew Gardens in London when rating the world’s best botanical gardens.
+The Sir Seewoosagur Ramgoolam Botanical Gardens, in Pamplemousses in the north of Mauritius, is generally put second only to Kew Gardens in London when rating the world’s best botanical gardens.
 The difference is that at Kew Gardens, you have to enter a vast greenhouse to view some of the world’s most fantastic plants.
 At Pamplemousses, you see them growing in their natural habitat, or as they would in their natural habitat.

-Best Time to Visit Mauritius with Kids
+When to Visit Mauritius with Kids

 Editor’s Note: Photos by Anna Tobin except where noted.